schollz/find/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see [GNU Affero General Public License here](https://www.gnu.org/licenses/agpl.html).

+## CanvasJS

+**FIND** uses [CanvasJS](http://canvasjs.com/).
+Note that you will have to buy the appropriate CanvasJS License if you use this software for commercial purposes.
+CanvasJS has the following Dual Licensing Model:

+### Commercial License

+Commercial use of CanvasJS requires you to purchase a license.
+Without a commercial license you can use it for evaluation purposes only.
+Please refer to the following link for further details: http://canvasjs.com/.

+### Free for Non-Commercial Use

+For non-commercial purposes you can use the software for free under Creative Commons Attribution-NonCommercial 3.0 License.

+A credit Link is added to the bottom right of the chart which should be preserved.
+Refer to the following link for further details on the same: http://creativecommons.org/licenses/by-nc/3.0/deed.en_US.